We all must answer one day to our God, the Creator of the universe and all that is in it!

 and whoever believes in him will not be put to shame.”

-The Lord came and died for us because it was absolutely necessary for our salvation.
+The Lord came down from heaven and died for us because it was THE ONLY WAY we could be saved from our sins!

 Isaiah prophesied that the Messiah would come and “justify the many” by bearing their sins.